jdmartin86/jdmartin86.github.io/news/index.md

 ---

 # News & Activities
+**December 23, 2021:** This week I am giving two lectures at the [Nepal Winter AI School](https://nepalschool.naamii.com.np), hosted by NAAMII.
+The first lecture is on introductory concepts of reinforcement learning [[slides](/assets/slides/2021-naamii-lec1.pdf)].
+The second lecture is on reinforcement learning in moderntity [[slides](/assets/slides/2021-naamii-lec2.pdf)].

 **May 1, 2021:** Today, I started as a postdoctoral fellow at the [University of Alberta](https://www.ualberta.ca/index.html).
 I'm working with [Michael Bowling](http://webdocs.cs.ualberta.ca/~bowling/index.html) in the [RLAI Lab](http://rlai.ualberta.ca), studying artifical intelligence and decision making.

 **April 26, 2021:** I sucessfully defended my PhD thesis: Reinforcement Learning Algorithms for Representing and Managing Uncertainty in Robotics.